-Some Aerodynamic Basics
+Some F1 Aerodynamic Basics

 Aerodynamics is a complex discipline, but there are some simple concepts within it that make understanding how an F1 car works and achieves such high speeds much easier.
-We will avoid the complex physics, and thus it won’t be a complete explanation.
+We will avoid the complex physics, and so it won’t be a complete explanation.
 However, it will be more than enough for you to get to grips with the bargeboards and general aerodynamics of the car.

 Air As A Fluid

 Imagine sitting in the passenger seat of your road car and putting your hand out the window.
-If you put it flat against the direction you are driving as if you are high fiving the air, you will feel it being pushed back towards the rear of the car.
+If you put it flat against the direction you are driving as if you are high-fiving the air, you will feel it being pushed back towards the rear of the car.
 If you then shape your hand like a fin, with fingertips pointing straight forwards, you will feel much less resistance as if you are cutting through the air.

 Cutting Through The Air

 This is basically what F1 aerodynamics aims to achieve.
 With the cars shaped in certain ways, and with various different aerodynamic components, they can cut through the air in order to go faster.
-Usually this involves minimizing the surface area of the car that is in contact with the air, allowing it to “slice” through the air without being held back too much.
+Usually this involves minimizing the surface area of the car that is in contact with the air, allowing it to ‘slice’ through the air without being held back too much.

 Three types of air play key roles in F1.
 The first is called clean air.
 This is air that is not being disturbed by the car or any other cars.
-This is the kind of air that the leader of the race will drive through ahead of the others, and the kind of air that any car with a big enough gap in front of it, usually around 5 seconds, will also be driving through.
+This is the kind of air that the leader of the race will drive through ahead of the others, and the kind of air that any car with a big enough gap in front of it, usually around 5 seconds or more, will also be driving through.

 Dirty Air

 The next type of air is turbulent or dirty air.
-This is the kind of air that cars generate out the back of them due to the way that their various components interact with the air around them.
+This is the kind of air that cars generate at the sides and out the back of them due to the way that their various components interact with the air around them.
 We will talk more about why this happens in a moment, but essentially as the air travels over and through F1 cars it gets very jumbled up and ends up moving around unpredictably.

 Downforce Is Key Too

-The Basics Of Downforce
+The Basics Of Downforce In F1

 Extra Grip